rintoj/statex/README.md

 }
 ```

-Did you notice `@store`?
-Well, stores must bind each action with the reducer function at the startup and also must have a singleton instance.
+Stores must bind each action with the reducer function at the startup and also must have a singleton instance.
 Both of these are taken care by `@store` decorator.

 ## Import Stores to Application